ihorsniezhko/wiesbaden-cyclery-project/README.md

 - **Student Care Team** - For their continuous support and assistance
 - **Code Institute Community** - For providing a collaborative learning environment
 - **Boutique Ado Project** - The [Boutique Ado](https://github.com/Code-Institute-Solutions/boutique_ado_v1_sourcecode.git) educational project by Anna Greaves, Kasia Bogucka, and Chris Thomason was instrumental in developing various e-commerce elements

-The project demonstrates professional e-commerce development practices and serves as a portfolio piece for educational purposes.

 ---